Anguillara Sabazia town on Lake Bracciano: travel guide

 Fountain of the Eels.

-Eel is translated “anguilla” in Italian.
+“Eel” is translated “anguilla” in Italian.
 The eel is the archaic symbol of Anguillara Sabazia.
-The fountain lies next to the massive old gate and in front of the municipality palace (Baronial Palace)
+The fountain lies next to the massive old gate and in front of the town hall (Baronial Palace).

 Fountain of the Eels in Anguillara Sabazia

-This was erected in the 16th century, and today hosts the municipality headquarters.
+This was erected in the 16th century, and today hosts the municipal headquarters or town hall.
 It preserves some frescoes which were recently restored.

 It is now the home of the Farmer’s Museum.
-From the garden surrounding the tower, there is another sweet view on the lake.
+From the garden surrounding the tower, there is another sweet view of the lake.

-Late-medieval church renovated one time.
+This late-medieval church was only renovated once.
 Some of the frescoes date back to the 14th century.
-The church is the highest point in the old town, and opposite one of the most spectacular views on Lake Bracciano.
+The church is the highest point in the old town, and marks one of the most spectacular views of Lake Bracciano.

 Church of Santa Maria Assunta in Anguillara Sabazia[/caption]

 This church dates back to the XV century and hosts what was once a monastery of Franciscan Monks.
 It needed several renovations, but still presents the original structure and materials.
 It hides remarkable frescoes, especially in the apsis.